No. 7 Arizona women hold off No. 9 UCLA 68-65

-UCLA used an 18-4 run spanning the first and second quarters to go up nine, but missed 17 of 18 shots in the third quarter as Arizona surged into the lead.
-Osborne led UCLA with 15 points, and Onyenwere finished with 13 points and 16 rebounds.
+UCLA (1-1) used an 18-4 run spanning the first and second quarters to go up nine, but missed 17 of 18 shots in the third quarter as Arizona surged into the lead.
+Osborne led UCLA with 15 points.

-”We’re going to look at the film and there’s going to be a lot of little things we didn’t take care of that allowed them to make the run that they, did,” said UCLA coach Cori Close, who was denied her 200th career win.

 Both teams entered this pandemic-shifted season with lofty expectations.